IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

 ```
 {% endraw %}

 The following example enables an intercom network for only driver and commander positions and the turret positions different from [1] and [2] as well as the commander's turn out turret position.
 A second intercom network is enabled to all stations except for gunner, cargo index 1 and all FFV turrets, while a third intercom is available for some of the cargo positions.
+The master position is defined for the commander seat only.

 {% raw %}
 ```cpp